Day 3: South Batan

 – House of Dakay –

 Constructed in 1887, House of Dakay is the oldest house in San Jose de Ivana, also the oldest in the whole of Batanes.
 I was not able to take photos inside because its used as a regular home of the last remaining relatives of Lola Ida (RIP), who bequeathed the home back in 1939.

 – Honesty Coffee Shop –

-Honesty Coffee Shop started operating September 25 1995, purposely to serve travellers to and from the Island of Sabtang.
+Honesty Coffee Shop started operating on September 25, 1995, purposely to serve travelers to and from the Island of Sabtang.
 This shop has passed the test of time serving all the good people who happen to drop by.
-It’s not everyday you encounter an unmanned grocery store/accessories shop, no CCTV’s, not even dogs!
-This is a perfect example how the Ivatan’s trust one another, and how everyone, not only the people of Batanes should value honesty and trust.
+It’s not every day you encounter an unmanned grocery store/accessories shop, no CCTV’s, not even dogs!
+This is a perfect example of how the Ivatan’s trust one another, and how everyone, not only the people of Batanes should value honesty and trust.

 – Alapad Hills and Rock Formation –

 Probably one of the most picturesque locations I have ever been, with a backdrop of the pacific ocean and blue skies makes a perfect photo for anyone.

 Did you know?
 This is the location of a famous scene from a 90’s movie “Hihintayin Kita sa Langit” which featured Dawn Zuleta and Richard Gomez.

 – San Lorenzo Ruiz Chapel –